onyx-platform/onyx-metrics/README.md

 Tags:
 * pending_messages_count - number of unacked segments that are currently being processed for this task for the job

-Number of segments that have been read by an input task, and have not yet been completely acked.
-This gives a good indication of whether the input medium is able to supply segments quickly enough to have segments up to `:onyx/max-pending`, or show that an input source is being drained quickly i.e. the pipeline is processing segments as soon as they arrive on the input source.
+The number of segments that have been read by an input task, and have not yet been completely acked.
+This gives a good indication of whether the input medium is able to supply segments quickly enough to have segments up to `:onyx/max-pending`, or show that an input source is being drained quickly as it is filled i.e. the pipeline is processing segments as soon as they arrive on the input source.

 #### Batch Latency